alexandar1000/ADA/README.md

     - **Maintenance Database**: `ada`
     - **Username**: `ada-team`
     - **Password**: `1234`

-    Test Database:
-    - **Name**: name the test server as you wish.
-    - **Host name/address**: `db_test`
-    - **Port**: `5432`
-    - **Maintenance Database**: `ada`
-    - **Username**: `ada-team`
-    - **Password**: `1234`

     and press `Save`.
-6. Run the application with the `./mvnw spring-boot:run` command.
+8. Run the application with the `./mvnw spring-boot:run` command.
-7. Open `localhost:8080` and enjoy the masterpiece.
+9. The address `localhost:18080` is now the entry for the backend.
+10. Change the directory to `ada-ui`.
+11. Run `npm install`.
+12. In order to serve the front end of your application, run `ng serve`.
+13. Finally, you will be able to access the application at `localhost:4200`.

-### Possible Additional Setup
+#### Possible Additional Setup

-If you are using IntelliJ, you can similarily connect to PostgreSQL through it.
-The only difference is that you would have to now use the ports `15432` and `25432` respectively.
+If you are using IntelliJ, you can connect to PostgreSQL through it.
+The process is similair to the one described above, however, the only difference is that you will have to now use `localhost` as the host, and `15432` as the port.
 This is due to the connection now being from the host to the container and not from within the docker network.

-Also, using Maven is a lot easier through IntelliJ.
+Also, it is worth mentioning that using Maven via IntelliJ is supported.

 ## Project structure

-The project consists out of four modules:
+The project consists out of six modules:
-- ada-core - the main part of the application, invoking and connecting all other components
+- `ada-core` - the main part of the application, invoking and connecting all other components
-- ada-repository-downloader - downloads the git repository and stores the metadata
+- `ada-repository-downloader` - downloads the git repository and stores the metadata
-- ada-parser - parses different languages and exposes the parsed data
+- `ada-parser` - parses the source files and exposes the parsed data
-- ada-metric-calculator - calculation of the metrics based on the output from the parser component
+- `ada-metric-calculator` - calculates the metrics based on the output from the parser module
-- ada-model - EXPLAIN THE STRUCTURE OF THE MODEL
+- `ada-model` - defines the data model which is used by all other modules
-- ada-ui - the user interface of the project
+- `ada-ui` - the user interface of the project

-## Deployment

-Deployment has not yet been dockerized, but will come soon.

 ## Development Instructions